-We discuss all aspects of care with the patient and their caregiver or family members regularly, and input is greatly encouraged at all times.
-In fact, patients, family members and caregivers regularly call just to update us and ask questions as they think of them - and that's what we want!.
+We discuss all aspects of care with the patient and caregiver or family members regularly, and input is greatly encouraged at all times.
+In fact, patients, family members and caregivers regularly call just to update us and ask questions as they think of them, and that's what we want!.

 Education & Support

 Our approach to patient care is to make patients as comfortable with their disorder as possible, with the hope that in time, more treatments and even cures will become available.

 We address more than just the physical care of the patient.
 We also help alleviate some of the stressful "non-physical" aspects of dealing with these disorders.
 We also provide assistance to family members and caregivers, who can feel an enormous amount of stress and even depression.